THE RUGGED RED

 Joe is the published author of Real Winners Don’t Quit & Stiltwalk

-Joe received the Ellis Island Medal of Honor in 1986 along with John Denver, Jackie Onassis, Mahamad Ali, Joe DiMaggio and President Donald Trump and others.
+Joe received the Ellis Island Medal of Honor in 1986 along with John Denver, Jackie Onassis, Muhammad Ali, Joe DiMaggio and others.

 The Appalachia region has been a victim of poverty for as long as anyone can remember.
 We are trying to help ourselves make a new vision, a new future, that maintains our environment and culture but brings us up to being more economically stable….Read the whole story in About.